DragonPow/pwp_project/CONTRIBUTING.md

-# Contributing to Electronic Office System
+# Contributing to PWP Project System

-Thank you for your interest in contributing to the Electronic Office System!
+Thank you for your interest in contributing to the PWP Project System!
 This document provides guidelines and instructions for contributors.

 ## Code of Conduct